 Professional audio engineer with experience and troubleshooting skills resulting from both home and pro studio recordings.

 I have 20 years of experience in music recording and post-production.
 Of those years, I have grown to become very passionate in what I do as an audio engineer and music consultant.
 I love working with people and I enjoy bringing ideas to life.
 My commitment to becoming a successful audio engineer has led me to further educate myself and perfect my skills by attending The Art Institute of California-San Diego.
-I have been truly blessed during my tenure there as I have been taught by some prestigious instructors from the music industry (i.e., Sony, Capitol Records, Adobe, just to name a few).
+I have been truly blessed during my tenure there as I have been taught by some prestigious instructors with a background from the likes of Sony, Capitol Records, and Adobe just to name a few.

 My strengths are: